Mechanical/Physical Control Options

 Biological Control Options

 Grass carp will seldom control aquatic vegetation the first year they are stocked.
 They will consume salvinia but are usually not effective for total control.
 Grass carp stocking rates to control salvinia are usually in the range of 7 to 15 per surface acre or higher.
-In Texas, only triploid grass carp are legal and a permit from the Texas Parks and Wildlife Department is required before they can be purchased from a certified dealer.
+In Texas, only triploid grass carp are legal and a permit from the Texas Parks and Wildlife Department is required before they can be purchased from a certified dealer (list at end of packet).
 Click here if you would like to read about possible insect control measures.

 Chemical Control Options